-Models with the RTX 2070 start at £2,599 and rise to £3,149.
+Models with the RTX 2070 start at £2,599 and rise to £3,149, similar to the Razer Blade Pro 17.
 Price variations are determined by different components elsewhere: at the lower end you get the slower, locked Core i7-9700 CPU, while the two pricier machines have the i9-9900K.
 Storage and memory allocations also change.

 The most affordable UK models include the RTX 2060.
 They cost between £1,948 and £2,199.
 As before, price differences are determined by different CPUs, although all three of these machines only have 8GB of memory and 256GB SSDs.

 US buyers also have several options.
 The most affordable model costs $1,949 and includes a Core i7-9700 CPU, an RTX 2060 GPU and a 60Hz Full HD display.
 Spend $2,949 and you upgrade to the i7-9700K which is unlocked for overclocking alongside an RTX 2070 and better storage and memory options.

 The $3,249 machine maintains those core components but adds the 144Hz screen and a larger SSD.
 For US customers, the $4,149 model is another step up: Alienware deploys the Core i9-9900 and an RTX 2080 alongside 32GB of memory.
 This model is closest to the version reviewed here.
 It doesn’t have a Core i9-9900K, so you miss out on a little bit of speed and overclocking, but that’s not going to make much real-world difference.